What next for loss and damage at COP28?

 In East Africa we support peace builders to change the core conditions that lead to violent conflict.
 We implement the Ecumenical Accompaniment Programme in Palestine and Israel.

-Quakers manage the Ecumenical Accompaniment Programme in Palestine and Israel (EAPPI), bringing people from around the world to the West Bank to offer protective presence to vulnerable communities and to monitor and report human rights abuses.
-They join Palestinians and Israelis who work in nonviolent ways for peace.
+Quakers manage the Ecumenical Accompaniment Programme in Palestine and Israel (EAPPI).
+This brings people from around the world to the West Bank to offer protective presence to vulnerable communities and to monitor and report human rights abuses.
+The accompaniers join Palestinians and Israelis who work in non-violent ways for peace.